esmsdn/Innovation-Day/02. Internet of Things - Hands on Lab/node-red_lab.md

 })
 return msg;
 ```
-Then add a *azureiothub* node and set in the connection string the one you got before for the device.
-You will end with a diagram like this one:
+Then add an *azureiothub* node, and set the connection string.
+The one you got before for the device using the *iothub-explorer*.
+You will end with a diagram similar to this one:

 ![FormatPayload](./images/formatpayload.png "Payload to Azure")

+Once you deploy the diagram, you will start sending data to your IoT Hub.

 ### 4. Deploy a visual Web App